-The District's deficit net assets decreased by \$1,405,820 during the fiscal year ended September 30, 2007.
+The District's deficit net assets decreased by (\$9,929,611) during the fiscal year ended September 30, 2008.
+The majority of the decrease is attributable to the conveyance of capital assets from the District to others for ownership and maintenance.